wp-plugins/embedplus-for-wordpress/readme.txt

 * Looping / Auto Replay - Repeat a scene you like or the whole video over and over.
 * Other DVD-like controls
 * Auto HD
+* User-friendly Analytics Dashboard - Learn how much your visitors are actually watching the videos you post, and more.

 ...All without having to alter the original video's content.
 Please see the YouTube embed on our [home page](http://embedplus.com) demo to try some of these features.
 If you like them, come back here to download the WordPress plugin so that your visitors also see them in your existing and future YouTube embeds -- even if you use the nifty [oEmbed method](http://codex.wordpress.org/Embeds) of just [pasting a YouTube video link on its own line](http://s.wordpress.org/extend/plugins/embedplus-for-wordpress/screenshot-1.jpg?r=618112).